Means-Of-Production/labor-token/README.md

 For over a century the concept of a [labor voucher](https://en.wikipedia.org/wiki/Labour_voucher) has been seen as a way to aid in the adoption of a transition from exploitative capitalism to socialism.

-However this has in practice been practically impossible for technical reasons.
+However, this has in practice been practically impossible for technical reasons.
 Preventing the accumulation and transfer of labor vouchers was either not possible, or required such a powerful and intrusive state that came with overwhelming problems of its own.